dell-cloud-marketplace/docker-wildfly/README.md

 - Host port 8443 mapped to container port 8443 (**SSL** WildFly Landing Page)
 - Host port 9993 mapped to container port 9993 (**SSL** WildFly Administration Page)
 - Data volumes (which will survive a restart or recreation of the container):
-  * *Deployment* volume for deploying applications using the WildFly Deployment Scanner.
+  * The *Deployment* volume for deploying applications using the WildFly Deployment Scanner is available in **/wildfly/deployments** on the host.
-  * *Logs* volume for viewing the Wildfly application logs.
+  * The *Logs* volume for viewing the Wildfly application logs is available in **/wildfly/log** on the host.
-  * *Configuration* volume for supplying Wildfly configuration files.
+  * The *Configuration* volume for supplying Wildfly configuration files is available in **/wildfly/configuration** on the host.
 - A specific password for WildFly user **admin**.
 A preset password can be defined instead of a randomly generated one, this is done by setting the environment variable `ADMIN_PASS` to your specific password when running the container.

 Do: